1955 Holy Cross Crusaders football team

-The 1955 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1955 college football season.
+The 1955 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent program during the 1955 college football season.
 In its 12th year under head coach Eddie Anderson, the team compiled a 6–4 record.

-The team played its home games at Fitton Field on the college's campus in Worcester, Massachusetts.
+The team played home games at Fitton Field on campus in Worcester, Massachusetts.

 Schedule

 Statistical leaders

 Statistical leaders for the 1955 Crusaders included: